How does Cosmetic Dentistry work?

 What procedures may be involved?

-Cosmetic veneers are thin, strong porcelain shells that can be applied over existing teeth.
+Dental veneers are thin, strong porcelain shells that can be applied over existing teeth.
 A procedure that can usually be completed in less than two weeks.
-They are first prepared for the procedure, and then placed over an existing tooth.
+They are first prepared for the procedure and then placed over an existing tooth.
 Veneers can dramatically improve the appearance of natural teeth and give you the smile makeover you always desired.
-If you’re concerned about discolouration, chips, misalignments or the shape of your teeth, then veneers could offer a solution.
+If you’re concerned about discolouration, chips, misalignments, or the shape of your teeth, then veneers can offer a solution.
 They can also be used to close the gaps between your natural teeth.
-We recommend the highest quality, minimal reduction porcelain veneers over traditional, more destructive version or options.
-This means that your natural enamel is preserved and veneers are fully reversible.
-We offer these at an affordable price.
+We recommend the highest quality, minimal reduction porcelain veneers over traditional, more destructive versions or options.
+This means that your natural enamel is preserved and veneers are fully reversible and offered at an affordable price.

-We use the finest cosmetic composite materials that are directly bonded to the teeth.
-This is done to either replace old discoloured fillings, repair chips and cracks or to recreate a more aesthetic shape and contour to the teeth.
+We use the finest cosmetic composite materials that are directly bonded to the teeth to replace old discoloured fillings, repair chipped or cracked teeth, or to recreate a more aesthetic shape and contour to the teeth.
 Bonding can improve the colour of the teeth and does not normally require any tooth to be shaved down beforehand.

 Gum or Gingival contouring also known as periodontal plastic surgery is carried out to align the gum levels to a more ideal aesthetic contour and it can also be used to correct a gummy smile.